deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "Clever."
 Regaari commented.
 "No flame, no smoke, minimal heat signature."

 "That's the idea."
-Warhorse agreed.
+WARHORSE agreed.

 Regaari watched him cook, silently calculating how to eat his meal one-pawed.
-His nose twitched involuntarily when Warhorse kneaded a little sachet and then spread the off-white paste it contained onto his dry crackers—the scent thus unleashed was creamy and rich, hinting that his dismissive assessment of the meal's quality had probably been unfair.
+His nose twitched involuntarily when WARHORSE kneaded a little sachet and then spread the off-white paste it contained onto his dry crackers—the scent thus unleashed was creamy and rich, hinting that his dismissive assessment of the meal's quality had probably been unfair.

-Sadly, when Regaari sampled the crackers while waiting for the main course to be ready he was sorely disappointed, and Warhorse was right—while the beverage was clearly *supposed* to taste like fruit, what it mostly tasted of was chemistry.
+Sadly, when Regaari sampled the crackers while waiting for the main course to be ready he was sorely disappointed, and WARHORSE was right—while the beverage was clearly *supposed* to taste like fruit, what it mostly tasted of was chemistry.

 "What's this?" he asked, opening and sniffing it.
 The scent was pungent and sugary.

 "'s called a HOOAH! bar."
-Warhorse said.
+WARHORSE said.
 "I wouldn't, man, that thing's got, like, a thousand calories in it."

 The translator paused while translating that figure, and Regaari could